 once those skills are acquired all other spey casts and spey styles will be a simple matter of slight adjustments as they are only variants of the three above.

-*Eoin refers to this as “sustained anchor”, a term coined from the Skagit school. according to Ed Ward, the creator of the term, the sustained anchor, a deliberate and prolonged pause before line reversal into the D-loop can only be applied to Skagi-specific casts with i guess, Skagit lines. this is all being worked on/talked about/debated/and hopefully made clear… these days over on the Sexyloops forum. more on this sustained anchor and other Skagit stuff later.
+Eoin refers to this as “sustained anchor”, a term coined from the Skagit spey casting school. according to Ed Ward, the creator of the term, the sustained anchor, a deliberate and prolonged pause before line reversal into the D-loop can only be applied to Skagi-specific casts with i guess, Skagit lines, fast sinking tips and heavy/flies. in other words, Ward (and he pointed this out on Sexyloops) wouldn’t agree with his term being used in the video’s context.

 should the angler be in the middle of the river the left or right bank/river designation will be determined as above by current direction and intended fishing area.